harbur/docker-sdlc/README.md

 <pre>
 cd redmine
-fig up -d redmine
+docker-compose up -d redmine
-echo "Redmine can be accessed at: $(docker port redmine_redmine_1 80)" fig logs
+echo "Redmine can be accessed at: $(docker port redmine_redmine_1 80)" docker-compose logs
 </pre>

 Login using the default username and password: